mahdsip/DataScience/Reproducible Research/README.md

 https://github.com/DataScienceSpecialization/courses/tree/master/05_ReproducibleResearch

   * Assignment1 --> Use of knitr and RMarkdown
-  * Assignment2 --> EUse of RPubs for free public hosting
+  * Assignment2 --> Use of RPubs for free public hosting